parsTroy/rust-finance/README.md

 Input your salary, and receieve a calculation of how to budget your income.

+Input your Current Investment Value (can be $0).
+Input your expected rate of return (whole integer).
+Input your investment period in years.

+These inputs will then be combined, with the recommended investment amount based off a portion of your annual salary.

 ![Alt text](assets/program-photo.png "Photo of Rust Budget Calculator")

 ## License